7r33/Help-FOSS-List/helpfoss.md

 ## Support Free Software Projects

-Many people like Free Software but think that they cannot contribute if they can't programm.
+Many people like free software but think that they cannot contribute if they can't program.
 This (*non exhaustive*) list shows how supporters can help different projects.

 List